soon1995/learningNotes/docker/README.md

 docker history imageId              //see how the image generated.
 docker tag SOURCE_IMAGE[:TAG] TARGET_IMAGE[:TAG]    //Create a tag TARGET_IMAGE that refers to SOURCE_IMAGE
-docker image prune 					//delete <none>name <none>tag 虚悬镜像 docker create [OPTIONS] image [COMMAND] [ARG...] // create a new container but not run
+docker image prune 					//delete <none>name <none>tag 虚悬镜像 docker images [name] // name is optional to filter docker create [OPTIONS] image [COMMAND] [ARG...] // create a new container but not run
 ```